N02734910/ELSpring2015/images/setup/Readme.md

-This is a picture of my Raspberry Pi setup and a picture of the login terminal.
+This is a picture of my Raspberry Pi setup and login terminal.